 If you are currently registered for any class at Iḷisaġvik for this semester you will have an account in MyCampus, our learning management system.
 To access your account click MyCampus .
 Your user name is in the format firstname.lastname and your password is the same password you use to login to your college email account.

 If you have problems accessing your account you can call the Distance Education Hot Line at (907) 855-0589 or send an email firstname.lastname@example.org.

 Solar Storms Affect Internet Connectivity

-2012 is going to be a very active year for solar activity, which results in beautiful Northern Lights.
-Unfortunately, this heightened geomagnetic storm activity can also interfere with internet connectivity across the North Slope.
+A solar storm results in beautiful Northern Lights but unfortunately, this heightened geomagnetic storm activity can also interfere with internet connectivity across the North Slope.
 Check the aurora forecast to see how much solar energy is bombarding the earth: